rvk01/deflux/README.md

 ## InfluxDB

+Sensor measurements are added as InfluxDB field values.
+Every measurement has the following tags:
+  - _type_: the sensor type, e.g. ZHAPressure
+  - _id_: a unique numeric sensor identifier of the deCONZ API, starting at 1
+  - _name_: the sensor name as defined by the user in the Phoscon App
-Sensor measurements are added as InfluxDB field values and tagged with sensor type, id and name.
-In addition to that, a tag `source` indicates if the value has been obtained live via the websocket or the REST API (_pull-once-mode_).
+  - _source_: indicates if the value has been obtained via the websocket or the REST API.
+Values of the REST API are added either in the `pull-once-mode` mode or when `fillvalues` is enabled.

 Different event types are stored in different measurements, meaning you will end up with one InfluxDB measurement per sensor type.